 Unfortunately, Power Pro's superior durability makes it more difficult to cut than many other types of beading thread.
 Embroidery scissors may work well but can become dull if you use them on Power Pro.
 Instead, try a hobby knife.

 With a hobby knife, you need to pull the thread taut in order to make the cut.
 You can hold it between the fingers of one hand and use the other hand to make the cut, or press the thread down on a self-healing cutting mat, and make the cut there.
-Remember that you need a clean, non-frayed cut in order to thread a beading needle onto you Power Pro.
+Remember that you need a clean, non-frayed cut in order to thread a beading needle with Power Pro.

 Where to Buy

 A wholesale company called The Bead Smith distributes Power Pro as a beading thread to bead stores and online bead sellers.
 You can also purchase Power Pro fishing line and use it for beading.
 The braided variety is best for beadweaving and is made up of tiny, braided strands of polyethylene plastic called monofilament.
 The braiding and multiple strands make this thread stronger and less likely to stretch than single-strand monofilament thread.